h5bp/Front-end-Developer-Interview-Questions/README.md

 * Explain mutability and immutability on example of JS basic types (string, object, array, number, etc.)
   * What are the pros and cons of immutablility?
   * How you can achieve immutablility in your own code?
+* Explain the difference between mutable and immutable objects.
+  * What is an example of an immutable object in JavaScript?
+  * What are the pros and cons of immutability?
+  * How can you achieve immutability in your own code?

 #### Testing Questions: